James Douglas (governor): Hudson's Bay Company

 In 1821, the NWC was merged into its powerful competitor, the Hudson's Bay Company (HBC).
 Douglas's contract was placed onto the HBC's payroll.
 He quickly moved up the strict HBC hierarchy.
 In 1825, he was put in charge of the founding of the Fort Vermilion trading post in what is now northern Alberta.
 He was next assigned at Fort St. James on Stuart Lake, headquarters of the company's New Caledonia District, roughly located within modern British Columbia.

 In 1827, he established Fort Connolly on Bear Lake.
 The station was named after his manager, William Connolly, who was impressed by Douglas' skills and viewed him favourably.
 Because of their close relations, Connolly agreed to Douglas marrying his Métis daughter Amelia Connolly.
 Her mother was Cree and likely also Métis.
 Douglas and Amelia were married on 27 April 1828 'à la façon du pays', a ceremony repeated almost a decade later at Fort Vancouver.

 Throughout part of 1828, Connolly was absent from Fort St. James, leaving Douglas in charge.
 Two company traders were murdered with the help of a Dakelh.
 Douglas was said to have marched into the Stuart Lake village and seized the accused murderer, but the exact events of the day are disputed.
 By some accounts, Douglas shot the native in the head on the spot, with everyone watching.
 In others, Douglas took him away from the village, to be executed later.
 Another story is that Douglas tried to shoot the man but missed and got his partners to beat the accused before taking him away.
-Various stories were passed around the area, and Douglas generally acquired a negative reputation among the local First Nations as a result.
+Various accounts were passed around the area, and Douglas generally acquired a negative reputation among the local First Nations as a result.

 Fearing for Douglas's life, Connolly asked HBC Governor George Simpson to transfer the younger man elsewhere.
 He was reassigned to Fort Vancouver, headquarters of the company's Columbia District, near the mouth of the Columbia River in present-day Washington.
 His wife joined him after the death of their first child in 1830.
 While they lived in Fort Vancouver, she gave birth to ten more children (five died in infancy).
 Their son James W. Douglas grew up to become a politician and Member of the Legislative Assembly (MLA), 1875–1878.